george-sp/android_develop_training/03. Building Apps with Multimedia/02. Capturing Photos/README.md

 This lesson explains how to capture video using existing camera applications.

 _(Your application has a job to do, and integrating videos is only a small part of it.
 You want to take videos with minimal fuss, and not reinvent the camcorder.)_

+#### Controlling the Camera
+- Control the camera hardware directly and implement your own camera application.

+This lesson explains how to control the camera hardware directly using the framework APIs.

+If you want to build a specialized camera application or something fully integrated in your app UI, this lesson shows you how.